Ozdotdotdot/swdocs/content/08-tips-and-best-practices.md

+---
-# Tips & Best Practices
+title: Tips & Best Practices

-Practical strategies for getting the most out of Smash Watch.
+description: Practical strategies for getting the most out of Smash Watch.
 ---

 ## Common Use Cases